silenc3502/PySklearnVehicleDetection/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+#SW Pipeline Mechanism
+We have many main classes to implement this function.
+CameraCal, ImageFilters, ProjectionManager, Lane, Line, Vehicle, VehicleTracking, VehicleDetection, RoadGrid, RoadManager, DiagManager, and Main is the most important class to implement this project.
+Now, let's understand each classes.

+1. CameraCal

+__init__():

+setImageSize():

+get():

+getall():